immone/workout-app/README.md

 ## Approach to solution
 Given predictions as time series, form predictions for future values of "crowdnedness".
-This leads to a combinatorial problem, where the user wants to find to the optimal time slots to minimize total "crowdedness" while meeting required number of workouts.
+This leads to a combinatorial problem, where the user wants to find to the optimal time slots to minimize total "crowdedness" while meeting the constraint of total required number of workouts.
 We model this binary optimization problem as a weighted `MAX-SAT` problem, which can be solved using existing Python libraries, such as [PySAT](https://pysathq.github.io).

-## Setting up
+## Setting up the environment
 Install dependencies and start backend in `./backend`
 ```
 poetry install